 As the salmon freezes, the liquid in the cells expands, causing the cell walls to rupture.
 When thawed, liquid drains readily from the flesh, meaning there's less water for the brine to remove.

 Freezing also kill parasites.
 One week at minus ten degrees Fahrenheit kills parasites that would otherwise survive brining and cold smoking.
-To be safe, deep-freeze cold smoked salmon that has been prepared from fresh, never frozen fish.
+To be safe, deep-freeze your salmon that has been cold smoked using fresh fish.

-You'll learn that different salmons have different levels of oil (and flavor) in their flesh.
+You'll find that different species of salmon have different levels of oil (and flavor) in their flesh.
 There are also tips on how to pick out the freshest salmon for your smoker.

-This is the brine recipe that I use when cold smoking salmon.
+This is a brine recipe that I use to prepare the salmon for cold smoking.

 The brine must be between 35F and 40F.
-Too cold and it slows the brining reactions, and if too warm it could allow bacteria to grow…over 40F is getting into the Food Danger Zone.
+Too cold and it slows the brining reactions, and if too warm it could allow bacteria to grow…over 40F is getting into the danger zone.
 The salmon now goes into the brine where it remains from 6 to 12 hours.